Anthem of the Armenian Soviet Socialist Republic: Post-Stalinist version

+Original version

 Restoration attempts

-The anthem has always maintained simultaneous public support and displeasure in Armenia, and there have been attempts to restore the anthem's melody with new lyrics as the national anthem of the Republic of Armenia, similar to the case with Russia's in 2000 during the early years of Vladimir Putin's presidency.
-Some Armenian composers and artists have long disliked the uncomplicated theme of the current national anthem, "Mer Hayrenik", and have expressed a desire for a more solemn tune, while others have stated that singing "Mer Hayrenik" itself has carried too much sorrow throughout the 20th and 21st centuries and that a more joyous alternative should be chosen.
+The anthem has always maintained simultaneous public support and displeasure in Armenia.
+There have been attempts to restore the anthem's melody with new lyrics as the new national anthem of Armenia, similar to the case with the national anthem of Russia in 2000 during the early years of the presidency of Vladimir Putin.
+Some Armenian composers and artists have long disliked the uncomplicated theme of the current national anthem "Mer Hayreniq", and have expressed a desire for a more solemn tune, while others have stated that singing "Mer Hayrenik" itself has carried too much sorrow throughout the 20th and 21st centuries and that a more joyous alternative should be chosen.
 In 2019, National Assembly vice-speaker Alen Simonyan claimed that most Armenians do not like the current anthem.
 Eurasianet reported in 2019 that the current anthem remains unpopular with many Armenians, mainly for aesthetic reasons.

 In 2005, the issue of changing the national anthem was discussed in government, which culminated in a constitutional referendum on adopting new state symbols within one year (by 6 December 2006).
 In early 2006, a competition for a new anthem was held by Minister of Culture Hasmik Poghosyan.
 The competition received 85 entries, and in August the commission shortlisted five, which did not include "Mer Hayrenik" but included a proposal with the music of the anthem of the Armenian SSR and lyrics by Armen Soghomonyan.
 This proposal won the competition, but the commission members rejected the submitted lyrics, urging local authors to submit better ones.
 While several Armenian music and arts figures were indifferent to or supportive of the change to the music, the results of the competition were eventually scrapped in October, after strong opposition from the Armenian Revolutionary Federation (or "Dashnaks"), then a member of the ruling coalition, throughout over the selection of a Soviet-era song.
-The government instead adopted a draft law that would keep "Mer Hayrenik" as the anthem for at least one more year.
+The government instead adopted a draft law that would keep "Mer Hayreniq" as the anthem for at least one more year.
 The adoption of the law was after the 6 December 2006 date set late the year prior as the constitutional deadline for reaffirming the existing state symbol.